awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 ### Ref<a name="w3ab2c21c10d102c11b2"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Application Auto Scaling scaling policy Amazon Resource Name \(ARN\), such as `arn:aws:autoscaling:``us-east-2``:123456789012:scalingPolicy:12ab3c4d-56789-0ef1-2345-6ghi7jk8lm90:resource/ecs/service/ecsStack-MyECSCluster-AB12CDE3F4GH/ecsStack-MyECSService-AB12CDE3F4GH:policyName/MyStepPolicy`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Application Auto Scaling scaling policy Amazon Resource Name \(Arn\), such as `arn:aws:autoscaling:``us-east-2``:123456789012:scalingPolicy:12ab3c4d-56789-0ef1-2345-6ghi7jk8lm90:resource/ecs/service/ecsStack-MyECSCluster-AB12CDE3F4GH/ecsStack-MyECSService-AB12CDE3F4GH:policyName/MyStepPolicy`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.